Back to Articles

 Orders of Rotational Vibration

-Order analysis separates rotational or reciprocating vibration into orders.
-The first order is the reference value that corresponds with the machine’s rotational speed (RPM).
+The first order corresponds to the machine’s rotational speed (RPM).
 In other words, the first order and the frequency of the rotation are the same value.
-The subsequent orders (2, 3, 4, etc.) are a multiple of that value.
+The subsequent orders (2, 3, 4, etc.) are multiples of the reference RPM.

 Frequency = RPM / 60